by Dr. Andy Jackson

 Voter roll list maintenance is important because it ensures ineligible voters are not included on poll books, reduces the possibility for poll worker error and decreases opportunities for fraud.

 One of the common misconceptions about biennial list maintenance is that it involves election workers scouring their roll books looking for registrations to remove.
-In fact, each county board of elections already has a list of registrations that have been considered inactive over the past two election cycles – a total of eight years.
+In fact, each county board of elections already has a list of registrations that have been considered inactive over the past two election cycles – a total of four years.
 If the voter associated with that registration has not voted during that period, the registration is removed.
 It is a simple matter of list matching that can be done in a short period.

 In short, biennial list maintenance does not fit the image of a “purge” of voters.
-No registrations are removed from voter rolls until after at least eight years have passed since their last vote and the board of elections has attempted to contact the voter.
+No registrations are removed from voter rolls until after both at least eight years have passed since their last vote and the board of elections has attempted to contact the voter.

 In addition to biennial list maintenance, county boards of elections also remove registrations any time they receive confirmation that a voter has died, moved out of the county, or been convicted of a felony.
 Biennial list maintenance is needed because those other forms of updating the voter rolls do not include everyone who is no longer eligible to vote in the county.